Klipper3d/klipper/docs/Code_Overview.md

 current architecture directory (eg, src/avr/somefile.h) and then in the generic directory (eg, src/generic/somefile.h).

-The **klippy/** directory contains the C and Python source for the host part of the software.
+The **klippy/** directory contains the host software.
+Most of the host software is written in Python, however the **klippy/chelper/** directory contains some C code helpers.
+The **klippy/extras/** directory contains the host code extensible "modules".

 The **lib/** directory contains external 3rd-party library code that is necessary to build some targets.